 - They don’t offer coverage concerning civil liability.

 - Credit Card Travel Insurance: Conclusion

 Insurances offered by banks (via your credit card) can be useful for short trips abroad.
-However, they are not adequate for a long trip or in countries where medical costs are very high.
+However, they are not adequate for a long trip, temporarily living abroad, or in countries where medical costs are very high.

 If you settle for this type of insurance for the first three months of your trip, remember to take out new insurance for the time after (we easily forget once travelling).
 From day 91, you won’t have any cover.

 Therefore, we recommend you to subscribe to private health insurance before going to Australia to benefit from:

 - Cover throughout your Working Holiday

 - A civil liability guarantee